oreporan/file-diffy/README.md

 ## Options
-`--tokens` space separated tokens which you want to run `git-diffy` on
+`--tokens` space separated tokens which you want to run `file-diffy` on
 `--files` space separated list of file names
 `--outputType` will let you choose between json, txt, log, if json/text is chosen, a `output.txt` or `output.json` will be created